 I keep my schedule pretty clear

 The day of your shoot is not the day to schedule all of your errands!
 I have shown up to a shoot super frazzled before after running all over town and it’s just not the best experience.
-I try to keep things pretty low-key and stress-free if possible so that I have plenty of time to get ready and prepare myself so when I arrive, I can focus on enjoying the shoot!
+I try to keep things pretty low-key and stress-free if possible so that I have plenty of time to get ready and prepare myself so when I arrive, I can focus on enjoying the shoot.
+This means getting organized ahead of time…have your outfits, extra hair and makeup supplies, etc all packed and ready to go the day of the shoot.

 I leave home with plenty of cushion time

 Remember what I said earlier about not wanting to feel frazzled?
 The biggest thing that frazzles me is TRAFFIC!!
-Being on time for a portrait session is incredibly important because sunlight only lasts for so long and I know that our photographer has timed out the timing of the shoot for a reason…that beautiful light!
-If we are late we’ll not only arrive feeling super stressed and possibly have to rush to get through all of the shots we need, we will also potentially end up with fewer photos because we lost time with the light!
+Being on time for a portrait session is incredibly important because sunlight only lasts for so long and I know that the photographer has timed out the timing of the shoot for a reason…that beautiful light!
+If I’m late I’ll not only arrive feeling super stressed and possibly have to rush to get through all of the shots we need, I will also potentially end up with fewer photos because we lost time with the light!
 Giving yourself a buffer is everything!

 I plan something fun for right afterward.